Lifecycle Stage Reporting Playbook for HubSpot and Salesforce

 - Use the Lead object in HubSpot

 When re-entering a stage that the company cares about, data will be overwritten and historical data will be lost.
-Therefore, if it is possible or common for people to progress through the funnel more than once, do not use the standard lifecycle stage for reporting.
+If it is possible or common for people to progress through the funnel more than once, do not use the standard lifecycle stage for reporting.
 Use the HubSpot Lead object or a pre-pipeline opportunity instead.

 What Problems Does Lifecycle Stage Reporting Solve?